-Healthy Body, Sound Mind?
+Healthy body, sound mind?

-“Many neurological disorders—Huntington’s, Parkinson’s, Alzhiemer’s disease, even autism spectrum disorders-are often paired with metabolic and endocrine alterations, explained Bronwen Martin, Ph.D.
-Type 2 diabetes, for example is associated with an increased risk for developing Alzheimers Disease.
-“My belief is that if we can understand this dys-function and correct it, we can ultimately improve brain health.
+“Many neurological disorders—Huntington’s, Parkinson’s, Alzheimer’s disease, and even autism spectrum disorders—are often paired with metabolic and endocrine alterations,” explained Bronwen Martin, Ph.D.
+Type 2 diabetes, for example, is associated with an increased risk for developing Alzheimer’s Disease.
+My belief is that if we can understand this dysfunction and correct it, we can ultimately improve brain health.

-Martine is not alone in her conviction.
-As a post-doctoral fellow with Mark Mattson, Ph.D, at the National Institute on Aging Martin was funded by the Huntington’s Disease Society of America (HSDA) to investigate novel endocrine related strategies for the treatment of Huntingtons disease.
-In collaboration with Josephine Egan MD Martin was able to show improvements in a mouse model of Huntingtons Disease by administering a long acting form of the gut hormone, glucagon-like peptide-1 (GLP-1).
-GLP1 causes the release of insulin by the pancrase and also reaches the brain to exert neuro-protective effects Martin, subsequently,extended her findings to mouse models of other neurological disorders
+Martin is not alone in her conviction.
+As a post-doctoral fellow with Mark Mattson, Ph.D at the National Institute on Aging (NIA), Martin was funded by the Huntington’s Disease Society of America (HDSA) to investigate novel endocrine related strategies for the treatment of Huntington’s disease.
+In collaboration with Josephine Egan MD, Martin was able to show improvements in a mouse model of Huntington’s Disease by administering a long acting form of the gut hormone, Glucagon-Like-Peptide-1 (GLP-1).
+GLP-1causes the release of insulin by the pancreas and also reaches the brain to exert neuro-protective effects.
+Martin subsequently extended her findings to mouse models of other neurological disorders.

-EXTENDIN4 CLINICAL TRIALS
+Extendin-4 clinical trials

-The GLP-1 receptor agonist that Martin used exendin-4, is already prescribed as Byetta, an FDA approved drug for type-2 diabetes.
-As a result of basic studies carried out within the NIA Intramural Research Program (IRM) including Martin’s studies, the NIA is beginning a clinical trial testing the safety, efficacy and side effects of daily extendin4 treatment in patients with early stage Alzheimers Disease or mild cognitive impairment in participants aged 65 and over.
+The GLP-1 receptor agonist that Martin used, “Extendin-4”, is already prescribed as “Byetta,” an FDA approved drug for type 2 diabetes.
+As a result of basic studies carried out within the Intramural Research Program (IRM), including Martin’s studies, the NIA is beginning clinical trials testing the safety, efficacy, and side effects of daily Extendin-4 treatment in patients with early stage Alzheimer’s disease or mild cognitive impairment in participants aged 65 and over.

-Now a principal investigator Martin remains interested in identifying novel meta-bolic and endocrine approaches to improve the quality of life for people with aging related cognitive decline.
-But she is most excited about making a difference before problems arise by detecting and acting on the earliest signs of metabolic disfunction.
+Now a principal investigator, Martin remains interested in identifying novel metabolic and endocrinal approaches to improve the quality of life for people with aging-related cognitive decline.
+But she is most excited about making a difference before problems arise by detecting and acting on the earliest signs of metabolic dysfunction.

-the Baltimore study of aging
+The Baltimore study of aging

-Martin considers herself fortunate to have access to a unique NIA funded study, the Baltimore Longitudinal Study of Aging (BLSA).
-Begun in 1958 the BLSA is America’s longest running scientific study of aging.
-Hundreds of patients come back every 2 to 4 years.
-Some of our subjects are now in their 90’s.”
-Volunteers are evaluated for physical and cognitive health through a variety of tests ranging from questionnaires and brain imaging to blood work-ups.
+Martin considers herself fortunate to have access to a unique, NIA-funded study, the Baltimore Longitudinal Study of Aging (BLSA).
+Beginning since 1958, the BLSA has been America’s longest running scientific study of aging.
+Hundreds of patients come back every two to four years.
+“Some of our subjects are now in their 90’s,” said Martin.
+Volunteers are evaluated for physical and cognitive health through a variety of tests ranging from questionnaires and brain imaging to blood workups.

-Using samples from the BSLA, Martin and her team are searching for patterns of bio-markers correlated with neurological and metabolic dysfunction.
+Using samples from the BLSA, Martin and her team are searching for patterns of biomarkers correlated with neurological and metabolic dysfunction.
 “We can do a whole range of -omics analyses: genomics, proteomics, metabolomics,” cited Martin.
 Her laboratory has the technology at hand to look at literally tens of thousands of molecules that cut across all the organs and systems involved in maintaining metabolic function during aging.
-‘With fifty to 100 patients we should have enough data to start seeing pattern’.
+“With 50 to 100 patients we should have enough data to start seeing patterns.”

-“One challenge we came across fairly early was how to put all this information together” said Martin.
-She pointed out that for example in genome-wide association studies (GWAS), investigators are often faced with large-data sets containing thousands of different genas.
-“You end up with these enormous spreadsheets with rows and rows of data—how on earth do you look for differences?
+“One challenge we came across fairly early was how to put all this information together,” said Martin.
+She pointed out that for example in genome-wide association studies, investigators are often faced with large data sets containing thousands of different genomes.
+“You end up with these enormous spreadsheets with rows and rows of data—how on earth do you look for differences?”

-A 3-dimensional Software Solution
+A three-dimensional software solution